Q: How have the joint U.S.-China announcements helped create momentum for global climate action?

-Q: Is China starting from scratch in trying to fulfill its pledges, or has it already taken steps in this direction?
-A: China is already taking action on multiple fronts to address the climate problem.
+Q: Is China starting from scratch in trying to fulfill its commitments, or has it already taken steps in this direction?
+A: China is already taking action to strengthen all of the building blocks of its strategy to shift to low-carbon energy.

-Q: Do we have reason to believe that China will follow through on its pledges?
+Q: Do we have reason to believe that China will follow through on its commitments?
 A: Yes.
-China has already made progress on the low carbon building blocks and has strong reasons of national interest to build on its current efforts.
+China has already made progress on its energy and emissions targets and has strong reasons of national interest to build on its current efforts.

 China has been experimenting with many different policies to control carbon and energy intensity